dripstaltd/HairD.ai/README.md

 Hairdai helps users make realistic and informed decisions when choosing to dye their hair at home or have it professionally colored in a salon.
 The app's results are based on a single dye session and tailored to each user's unique hair.

 Users start by uploading 20 photos of their hair in its current state.
-They can then choose one of two options:
-Select a color they want to achieve.
+They can select a color they want to achieve.
-Explore available options for their hair.
+Then explore available options for their hair.
-Additional questions, such as "Is your hair already dyed?" help refine the results.
+Currently only works on the bases that users have not previously colored their hair.
 Hairdai generates personalized advice to guide users on their hair-coloring journey.
 Whether you're planning to dye at home or consult a stylist, Hairdai ensures you're prepared.

-Extra Feature: Users could view their hair with the chosen hair colour changed in the image.
+Extra Feature: Users could view their hair with the chosen hair colour changed in the image _try on feature\*_

 _Disclaimer -> Always consult with a professional hairstylist.
 Hairdai is a guide, but skilled professionals can sometimes achieve results beyond the app's recommendations—often at a higher cost or over multiple sessions._